a-JAVA-chip-frappuccino/Phase-1-CommunicatingServer/README.md

 ## Lesson Plan

+0. Run `npm install -g json-server` to install json-server on your computer. ✅
 1. Familiarize yourself with the db.json file.
-Then run `json-server --watch db.json` to start it.
+Then run `json-server --watch db.json` to start it. ✅
     - What data types do you see within it?
 Are any of these nested?
     - What is **JSON**?
     - How many endpoints do you see?
-2. Grab the characters from the '/characters' endpoint and console log them.
+2. Grab the characters from the '/characters' endpoint and console log them. ✅
     - What is a **GET** request?
 How does it relate to `fetch`?
     - Which port is the server running on?
     - Which data type did you retrieve?
-What might you need to do with this?
+What might you need to do with this? ✅
 3. Render each character's name and image as separate items within the `<li>` tag.
     - Would this code work for an array of any length?
 Would it work for any db.json file?
     - How could you style this?